Troy University: Recreation

 Many recreational activities are available on campus.
 The Trojan Fitness Center offers fitness machines, free weights, and cardiovascular machines.
 Trojan Games recreation room has two billiard tables, two table tennis tables, and a foosball game.
 The Natatorium houses an eight-lane 25 yd Olympic-style pool.
 The Recreation Center Gym has two basketball courts, a cardio room, a dance room, and a large outside pool.
 Wright Hall Gym, located adjacent to the Natatorium, offers a basketball court, two volleyball courts, and four badminton courts.
 The Intramural Fields consist of four flag football fields, two softball fields, and one soccer field.

 Trojan Arena, the newest facility on campus, is the home to the basketball, volleyball, and track programs, as well as being used for the university's commencement ceremonies and other special events with seating capacity of 6,000.
 The new Trojan Arena replaces the university's longtime basketball and events facility, Sartain Hall, which opened in 1962.
 Trojan Arena is equipped with 5,600 chair-back seats and several VIP suites and boxes.
 Under the main court is 10000 ft2 of basketball practice space.
 Beyond the normal concession area is a food court-style lounge and a simulated court area on the concourse.
 The arena includes seven upper-level suites and an exclusive Stadium Club area for donors, while also adding floor seating for students.
 Among the latest technology features of the new arena is a three-tiered rotunda at the main entrance, an interior concourse with concession stands, and a food court-styled dining center with various specialty food items.
 It features an LED ribbon board that panoramically encircles the entire arena with two 767 ft2 video boards that enhances the total sports gaming experience, the only one of its kind in the Sun Belt Conference.
 The Trojan Arena is also home to the Troy University Sports Hall of Fame, with digital displays of its honored members located adjacent to the rotunda.

 The campus also features a natatorium that includes a 9-lane, Olympic-sized swimming pool.

 The university is currently in the middle of building an exclusive $25 million recreation center for students.
 The 78000 ft2 facility will be located in the area formerly known as the Sartain Hall parking lot, near George Wallace Drive.
 Once completed, the building will house a multi-activity court, a basketball court, a free-weight training area, a circuit weight training area, special aerobic rooms, an outdoor swimming pool, a multi-level walking track and four offices.

 Greek life

 Twenty-three traditional Greek organizations are on Troy's campus.
 In 2019, about 10% of undergraduate men and 13% of undergraduate women were active in Troy's Greek system.
 Troy's IFC and NPC organizations have traditional Greek housing for members use.

-Gamma Phi Delta Christian Fraternity

 Music organizations

-These six music organizations function under the supervision of the John M. Long School of Music: